Why Vet Experts Recommend OraVet Dental Hygiene Chews For Dogs?

-For starters, OraVet chews can make a number of impressive claims, notably:
+For this reason, OraVet can make a number of impressive claims about their dental chews, notably:

 - They carry the VOHC (Veterinary Oral Health Council) seal of approval.